2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### Server Branding

 Server administrators can change the BTCPay Server branding by setting a Server-wide branding of your company.
-As BTCPay Server is FOSS, server administrators can white label the software and change the look to suit their business.
+As BTCPay Server is FOSS, server administrators can white-label the software and customize the look to suit their business.

 ![image](assets/en/84.webp)